LateGenXer/finance/cgtcalc.md

 ## Known limitations

-- Partial support for dealing with 2024/2025 pre- / post- Autumnt budget periods
+- Partial support for dealing with 2024/2025 pre- / post- Autumnt budget periods.
 - Disposals before 6 April 2008 (when Section 104 rule was introduced) are not supported.
-- Restructurings not yet supported

 # Usage